trinistr/playlistfs/README.md

 Note that if a non-empty directory will not be removed if it happens to be named like the playlist, though the automatic mounting will not work.

-## Licensing
+## License

-PlaylistFS, Copyright ® 2018-2020 Aleksandr Bulantcov
+PlaylistFS, Copyright ® 2018-2020,2025 Aleksandr Bulantcov

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by